awcodify/sysctlid/_posts/2025-11-18-kubernetes-statefulsets-vs-deployments-explained.md

 - Persistent Volume Claims (PVCs) automatically created
 - Each pod gets its own persistent storage
 - Storage persists across pod rescheduling
+- PVCs and PVs are not automatically deleted when StatefulSet is removed—must be manually cleaned up

 ### 4. Update Strategies